ul/Violet.jl/README.md

 ##Swappers

-Swapper is a type.
-Swapper can easily switch any signals you create:
+Swapper is a type, Once created, it can easily switch any signals you create:
 ```
-f1 = sine(440.0)
 newswap = Swapper(engine, myfirstsound)
 ```